 Tapas in Trebujena Follow my blog with Bloglovin

-The white village of Trebujena is perched on the top of a hill overlooking the estuary and surrounded by marshes.
-It’s not generally on the tourist path, but if, like me, you enjoy excellent tapas, then I recommend adding Trebujena to your go-to-list when eating out in the province of Cadiz.
+The white village of Trebujena, perched on the top of a hill overlooking the estuary and surrounded by marshes, is not on the tourist path.
+However, if, like me, you enjoy excellent tapas, then Trebujena is definitely worth adding to your go-to-list when eating out in the province of Cadiz.

 About 30 minutes from Jerez de la Frontera and 20 minutes’ drive from Sanlucar de Barrameda, Trebujena is a quiet, unassuming and friendly village.
 If you are in the area in the summer, it’s best to go in the evening as it can get incredibly hot here during the day.

 So, where should you go when you get there?

 One of the great things about Trebujena is that each bar has its own range of tapas and by that, I mean you won’t find the same standard menu in each one.
 They all have their own charm and delicious tapas.
 Whether you choose Bar El Litri, La Escalerita de Ana or Bar El Cura, you won’t be disappointed.
 While I recommend all three for their excellent tapas and service, in this post I’m going to tell you about my latest experience in Bar El Cura, which you’ll find in the plaza Antonio Cañada.

 We came here on the Sunday evening of a busy weekend during the Trebufest; Trebujena’s annual music festival.
 Knowing how busy they had been all weekend, I was half expecting the kitchen to be closed and the tapas to be of a lower standard than normal.
 I couldn’t have been more wrong.

 The selection of tapas in Bar El Cura is varied and elegant.
 Whilst most bars in and around Cadiz serve the traditional pescaito frito, (fried fish) El Cura has a menu of original tapas at very reasonable prices.